 Benefits: The freemium model allows businesses to attract a large user base quickly.
 By providing value upfront, companies can demonstrate their value proposition and then convert free users into paying customers.

-5. Content-Based Model
+5. How Do Content-Based Model Work?

 Overview: Content-based businesses create valuable content that attracts a specific audience and then monetizes that traffic through advertising, sponsorships, merchandise, affiliate or subscriptions.
 Sometimes this is called the advertising model.
 Here is a more detailed description of content-based model.